GA-FALL2024-COMP2120/lab1/README.md

 }
 ```

-so then it is resonable that to print a diamond all we need to do is the following
+so then it is reasonable that to print a diamond all we need to do is the following

 ```java
 for (int i = 0; i < length; i++){	// row loop (this loop is responsible for printing a row each iteration)